Jobsite Safety Boosts Hiring and Retention for Construction Companies

 Share This

 Overall, worker safety is improving in the construction industry, according to the Occupational Safety and Health Administration.
-However, the U.S. Bureau of Labor Statistics still reported nearly 1,000 fatal work injuries in construction in 2021, the most recent year where data is available.
-That means we still need to do all we can to increase job site safety.
+However, the U.S. Bureau of Labor Statistics still reported over 1,000 fatal work injuries in construction in 2022, the most recent year where data is available.
+That means we still need to do all we can to increase jobsite safety.
 Where can you concentrate your efforts?
-In 2022, the most common OSHA citations were for violations related to fall protection, hazard communication, respiratory protection and use of ladders.
+In 2023, the most common OSHA citations were for violations related to fall protection, hazard communication, and use of ladders and scaffolding.

-1. Provide construction PPE.
-When used correctly in the workplace, personal protective equipment (PPE) has been proven to reduce injuries, accidents and other occupational risks.
+When used correctly in the workplace, Personal Protective Equipment (PPE) has been proven to reduce injuries, accidents and other occupational risks.
 It’s important to not only provide PPE but to make sure your workers are using it — and using it properly.
-It’s key to demonstrating to workers you’re committed to keeping them safe on the job site.
+It’s key to demonstrating to workers you’re committed to keeping them safe on the jobsite.
 PeopleReady Skilled Trades provides PPE for all of our tradespeople.

-2. Review safety programs and policies.
-National Safety Month is a great time to review your programs and policies to see if there are any holes — or any processes or procedures you can implement to ensure construction safety year-round.
+National Safety Month is a great time to review your programs and policies to see if there are any gaps — or any processes or procedures you can implement to ensure construction safety year-round.
 For example, at PeopleReady Skilled Trades, we have what we call a Right Match Dispatch philosophy.
 What that means is, when you partner with us, we’ll only dispatch workers who have the skills, experience and tools to get your job done right.
-This approach helps ensure project safety — for our tradespeople and our partner companies.
+This approach helps ensure project safety — for our tradespeople and for our partner companies.

-4. Communicate your commitment to safety.
 Take this time during National Safety Month to reevaluate how your company shares its commitment to worker safety.
 Talk about how much your company values worker safety in your job postings.
 Talk about it on social media.
-Talk about it in team meetings and on your job sites.
+Talk about it in team meetings and on your jobsites.
 Then make sure you go beyond talking about it to showing — through programs, policies and trainings — that you truly do value construction safety.
 The result could be an increase in new hires and overall tradesperson retention.

-Need safety-focused workers for your next projects?
+Need safety-focused workers for your upcoming projects?
 PeopleReady Skilled Trades can help.
-Since 1987, PeopleReady Skilled Trades has provided skilled tradesmen and tradeswomen for companies across all sectors of the construction, renewable energy and marine industries.
+Since 1987, PeopleReady Skilled Trades has provided skilled tradespeople — including electricians, plumbers, carpenters and more — for a variety of construction contractors and subcontractors.
 PeopleReady Skilled Trades welcomes the opportunity to connect your company with the tradespeople you need to complete your skilled jobs on time and on budget.

 Do you need tradespeople for your company?